 2 – Understanding Categories

-Within your current School Year, you can go to your Group Directory (selecting your school logo) and start creating groups under 7 preset school-related Categories:
+Within your current School Year, you can go to your Group Directory (selecting your school logo in your Vidigami site) and start creating groups under one of the 7 preset school-related Categories:

 When creating a group, it needs to be associated with one of these 7 categories.
 These work as labels (each with its own color and icon) that will help you bucket all different Groups of members and albums within that current school year.
 All categorized groups will be accessible in your Group Directory.